grammyjs/grammY/CODE_OF_CONDUCT.md

 ## Who We Want to Be

-We as a community want to be inclusive for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, religion, or sexual identity and orientation.
+We as a community want to be inclusive for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, language, personal appearance, religion, or sexual identity and orientation.

 We are humans.
 We meet each other with respect and dignity.